jithinofficials-sketch/TEST/README.md

 ## Goal

 Fix the pricing and billing security issues without removing any existing plan.
 The merchant can still choose legacy monthly, legacy annual, Plus, Pro monthly, Pro annual, and partner Pro annual plans.
 The browser can choose only the plan ID and optional coupon code.
-The server owns the price, interval, trial, discount, and entitlement data.
+The server owns the price, interval, trial, discount, entitlement data, and callback state.

 ## Current flow